chenningg/stock-portfolio-tracker/README.md

 ### 2) Adding Assets to Stock Summary
 If you purchased a new asset you didn't own before, you will have to add it to the <b>Stock Summary</b> sheet.
 Just head on over and click an empty dropdown box under the Stock Symbol column to add your new asset.
 Only assets you have not added will be shown.

+Fill in all yellow cells, including the sector type and asset type of the asset.

 And honestly... that's about it!
 Everything else is automated.
 Mouse over the headers for detailed information if required.

 Enjoy!